-\begin{remark} In a related work, we summarize and refute a widely accepted argument in favor of umbrella sampling from the chemistry literature; see~\cite[Section~VI.A]{Thiede2016}.
-(Umbrella sampling is one of the oldest and most widely used stratified MCMC methods~\cite[Chapter~8]{Chandler:ModernStatMech1987}.)
-Roughly speaking, the argument in the chemistry literature treated the dependence of the sampling error on the choice of strata correctly, but the sensitivity of the algorithm to those errors incorrectly.
-Our Theorem~\ref{thm: ergodicity and estimates of iat} verifies and extends the correct part of this argument. \end{remark}

-The reflected processes $X^h_t$ share many features with the processes used in practical stratified MCMC methods.
-We now discuss practical methods, and we explain when we expect results similar to Theorem~\ref{thm: ergodicity and estimates of iat} to hold.
-We identify three major differences between $X^h_t$ and practical methods: First, in computational chemistry, one typically chooses Gaussian bias functions instead of the piecewise constant bias functions defined in~\eqref{eq: pw constant bias functions}.
-Second, one cannot compute trajectories of continuous time processes such as $X^h_t$, so practical methods must be based on discretizations of these processes.
+There are three major differences between the choice of strata and sampling scheme specified in this subsection and those typical of practical applications: First, in molecular simulations, one typically chooses Gaussian bias functions instead of piecewise constant.
+Second, practical methods must be discrete in time, e.g.,\@ one might use a discretization of the continuous time process $X^h_t$.
 Third, for high-dimensional problems, one typically stratifies only a certain low-dimensional \emph{reaction coordinate} or \emph{collective variable}.

-In the first two cases, we expect the conclusions of Theorem~\ref{thm: ergodicity and estimates of iat} to hold, perhaps with minor adjustments.
-The third case is more complicated.
+In the first case, for Gaussian bias functions, a version of Theorem~\ref{thm: ergodicity and estimates of iat} holds with minor adjustments; we omit the exact statement and proof for simplicity.
+In the second case, for discretizations of Langevin dynamics, the asymptotic variances of trajectory averages are closely related to the corresponding averages for the continuous time dynamics: In fact, under some conditions on the potential $V$,

+where $C_{\Delta t}(f)$ is the asymptotic variance of the trajectory average of $f$ for the discretization with time step $\Delta t$ and $C(f)$ is the asymptotic variance for the continuous time process \@~\cite[Section~3.2]{LelievreStoltz:PDEinMD}.
+For other discrete time processes, we expect Assumption~\ref{asm: dependence of iat on strata} to hold with different exponents $a$ and $b$.
+For example, the affine invariance property of the affine invariant ensemble sampler~\cite{goodman2010ensemble} suggests $a=0$.